 - Add one cup of white sugar and allow the tea to cool.

-- Pour into your brewing jar, leaving room at the top for your scoby and for 1-2 cups of Kombucha leftover from a previous batch.
-If this is your very first foray then use whatever liquid came with the scoby you purchased.
+- Pour into your brewing jar, leave room at the top for your SCOBY and for 1-2 cups of Kombucha leftover from a previous batch.
+If this is your very first foray then use whatever liquid came with the SCOBY you purchased.

 - Cover the jar, secure it, and put it aside in a warm place (70-75 degrees) where it will not be disturbed for 7-20 days.
 Taste test after 7 days and see how you like it.
 If it is still really sweet and not very bubbly then let it go longer.
 Our sweet spot is about 14 days.